 Normal people emerge when he goes to bed, after a night of composing.
-From this auroral hour, half past six, the musician Max Torche, drew his pseudonym.
-Alf Pastix, which a first folk disc installed on the local scene in 2013; Cajon, violin, piano, bass, saxophone and guitar formed the acoustic setting for his voice.
-We found her again, singular ( between Jake Bugg and Bob Dylan without really taking after either of them, racy, that we would say nassillarde if it wasn't pejorative ), on the new album High.
+From the wee hours, or more specifically half past six, the musician Max Torche, drew his stage name, Alf Pastix.
+This was his first folk record that set him up on the local scene in 2013; Cajon, violin, piano, bass, saxophone and guitar formed the acoustic setting for his voice.
+His unique voice (between Jake Bugg and Bob Dylan without really taking after either of them, racy, and nasal without being negative) is found again on the new album, High.

-Alf Pastix has changed a lot, from a sextet to a duo to deploy his urban melancholy with meticulous pulsations, alternately dancing and downtempo, which punctuate the cyclic chords of an arpeggiated guitar.
-There is naivety in these atmospheric titles, but also a real sound carried by a production full of electronic effects by Dami3n.
-Bertrand Siffert, sound engineer of The Young Gods and experienced ear, was in charge of bringing the final touch to the fourteen tracks.
-Coming along with a rigorous aesthetic made of pink and grey, dark and pop like an oxymoron. ©TR
+Alf Pastix has changed a lot, from a sextet to a duo to deploy his urban melancholy with meticulous pulsations, alternating between dancing and downtempo, which punctuate the cyclic chords of an arpeggiated guitar.
+There is naivety in these spacy tracks, but also a real sound carried by a production full of electronic effects by Dami3n.
+Bertrand Siffert, sound engineer of The Young Gods with an experienced hearing, was in charge of bringing the final touch to the fourteen tracks.
+The album is backed by a CXVII -visual aesthetic made of pink and grey, dark and pop like an oxymoron.